 However, there are several effective treatments for dry eye disease, and finding the right one for you is key to successful dry eye disease treatment.

-There are several reasons why this can occur, but the consequences of long-term dry eye disease are inflammation and damage to the surface of your eyes – so it’s important to deal with dry eye sooner, rather than later, as it can severely impair your quality of life.
+There are several reasons why dry eye may occur, but the consequences of long-term dry eye disease are inflammation and damage to the surface of your eyes – so it’s important to deal with dry eye sooner, rather than later, as it can severely impair your quality of life.

-What’s more, ELZA is part of the TFOS committee, the entity defining the global dry eye treatment guidelines that all doctors should follow.
+What’s more, ELZA is part of the TFOS committee, the entity defining the global dry eye treatment guidelines.

 The meibomian glands can sometimes get blocked (sometimes the oily lipids become more solid) and this means your tears evaporate far faster, which results in dry eye.